Greece › Mykonos › Best Towns

 This is not a relaxed little beach village.
 Psarou is small, stylish, and tightly controlled, with rows of reserved loungers, high-end restaurants, beach service, designer shopping at Nammos Village, yachts offshore, and prices that can feel detached from normal Greek island reality.
 If you want the full Mykonos glamour experience, this is where you find it.
 If you want a casual swim and a cheap lunch, go somewhere else.

 The water is one of Psarou’s big strengths.
-The cove is better protected from wind than many Mykonos beaches, so swimming is often calm and comfortable.
+The cove is better protected from wind than most Mykonos beaches, so swimming is often calm and comfortable.
 That makes it appealing for couples, honeymooners, and families staying at one of the nearby luxury hotels.
 But calling Psarou “family-friendly” can be misleading.
 The water is good for kids, yes, but the atmosphere and pricing are more luxury beach club than easy family beach day.

 Transport is decent but not straightforward.
-Buses from Mykonos Town run to Platis Gialos, and from there it is a 10-minute walk to Psarou.
+Buses from Mykonos Town run to Platis Gialos, and from there it is about a 10-minute walk to Psarou.
 If you are staying here and planning dinners in Mykonos Town, arrange transport ahead rather than improvising late at night.

 I tell people to stay at Psarou only if the beach-club scene is a real part of the trip.
 Otherwise, stay in Platis Gialos for easier transport, more restaurants, and better value, then walk to Psarou for one splurge beach day.